lodauria/Individual_Assignments/second_assignment.md

 For the second assignment the components developed for the [first assignment](first_assignment.md) have been adapted to extend the system with additional wireless sensor nodes.
 In addition for this assignment the new sensor node performances have been evaluated.

+The old version of the repository after the delivery of the second assignment can be found [here](https://github.com/lodauria/Individual_Assignments/tree/second_assignment).

 ## Network architecture

 In the configuration developed for the second assignment the network is composed of multiple [M3 nodes](https://www.iot-lab.info/docs/boards/iot-lab-m3/) of the [FIT IoT-Lab](https://www.iot-lab.info/).
 One of the nodes is used as border router to provide connection to Internet to the hole network.
 An additional [A8-M3 node](https://www.iot-lab.info/docs/boards/iot-lab-a8-m3/) is used to run the Mosquitto RSMB broker connected with the nodes and the bridged Mosquitto broker connected to IoT Core with the proper certificates.
 The IoT Core components are the same used in the first assignment.
 The local STM32 Nucleo board, with the code developed for the first assignment, can be used as additional sensor node by bridging the RSMB running on the PC with the Mosquitto broker of the A8-M3 node, which is reachable using its global IPv6 address.
 The overall architecture is shown in the picture below.